joeltg/piece-quads/README.md

 ## File extension

-Use the `.np` extension if you need to.
+Use the `.pq` extension if you need to.

 n-piece is heavily inspired by [ZDAG](https://github.com/mikeal/ZDAG/).